Test Management – Chapter 5 – ISTQB Foundation

 If you feel that you are ok to try the actual exam, there’s a quiz for that as well next to chapter five.

-The more you read, the more you understand, the more you understand more you are ready to sit at the exam.
+The more you read, the more you understand, and the more you understand more you are ready to sit for the exam.

 I have uploaded a mind map with a graphical visualization of the ISTQB Foundation Level topics, a kind of Cheat Cheat, you may find it useful too to help you with the exam.